Interacting tachyon with varying mass dark matter: Phase space analysis of autonomous system ( ):

 The vector fields of (\ref{CVF1}) and (\ref{CVF2}) are topologically conjugate near the critical points $B$ and $C$ respectively of the system (\ref{autonomous_system 2}).
-So the flows are unstable on the center manifold near the $B$ and $C$.
-Thus the critical points $B$ and $C$ are saddle-node in nature.
-Hence, if the initial state is on the $xy$ plane we have late time de-Sitter solution.\\
+The flow is almost static along the center manifold.
+As a result of this, the vector field is dominated by the flow on $PR$-plane.
+We also note that the nature of vector field does not depend on $\beta$ and the vector fields are stable near the critical points $B$ and $C$.
+Thus the critical points $B$ and $C$ are stable-node in nature and if the initial state is near $B$ or $C$ we have late time de-Sitter solution.

 $\bullet$ The critical points $F$ and $G$ exists for all $\alpha,~\beta >0$.
 If we fluctuate $\alpha$ or $\beta$ we get non-isolated critical points $F$ and $G$.
 These points correspond to the scaling solutions and the cosmic coincidence problem can be alleviated depending on the values of $\alpha$ and $\beta$.
 Near these critical points dark matter and dark energy correspond to the form of dust and the evolution of the universe behaves as quintessence boundary for $2\alpha=\beta$.
 On the other hand, there exists an accelerating universe when $2\alpha>\beta$.
 The critical points $F$ and $G$ are situated on the $z=1$ plane and non-hyperbolic in nature.
 As the real parts of all eigenvalues are zero, it is very difficult to find the character of the vector field around these points analytically.
-We depict phase portrait numerically (see FIGs. \ref{fig:F} and \ref{fig:G}) and try to understand the nature of flow near these points.
+We depict phase portrait numerically (see figures \ref{fig:F} and \ref{fig:G}) and try to understand the nature of flow near these points.
 Now it is to be noted from our numerical analysis that $z=1$ plane is an attractor.
 The vector field is divided into two chambers by $xz$ plane.
 If the initial position of the flow is in the positive (negative) $y$ coordinate but not on $z=1$ plane then the flow approaches towards $F$ (G).
 But as soon as the flow touches the $z=1$ plane, it behaves as outgoing spiral.
-The vector field flows anticlockwise along out going spiral around the critical point $F$ and clockwise around $G$ when we see from the top of $z=1$ plane (see FIGs. \ref{fig:F} and \ref{fig:G}).
+The vector field flows anticlockwise along out going spiral around the critical point $F$ and clockwise around $G$ when we see from the top of $z=1$ plane (see figures \ref{fig:F} and \ref{fig:G}).